pbkware/astro-main-menu/demo/src/pages/start/quick.md

 # Home
 ```

-## Step 7: Create pages: side, left, right and about
+## Step 7: Create pages: nature, fauna, flora and about

 Make 4 copies of the `index.md` file in the `/src/pages` folder and name them: